 (a) If there is only one mode which allows the vehicle to follow the reference test cycle under charge-sustaining operating conditions, this mode shall be selected;

-(b) If several modes are capable of following the reference test cycle under charge-sustaining operating conditions and none of those modes is a configurable start mode, the worst case mode for CO2 emissions and fuel consumption shall be selected;
+(b) If several modes are capable of following the reference test cycle under charge-sustaining operating conditions and none of those modes is a configurable start mode, the vehicle shall be tested for criteria emissions, CO2 emissions in the best case mode and worst case mode.
+Best and worst case modes shall be identified by the evidence provided on the CO2 emissions in all modes.
+CO2 emissions shall be the arithmetic average of the test results in both modes.
+Test results for both modes shall be recorded.

+At the request of the manufacturer, the vehicle may alternatively be tested with the driver-selectable mode in the worst case position for CO2 emissions.

-(c) If several modes are capable of following the reference test cycle under charge-sustaining operating conditions and at least two or more of those modes are a configurable start mode, the worst case mode for CO2 emissions and fuel consumption shall be selected."
+(c) If several modes are capable of following the reference test cycle under charge-sustaining operating conditions and at least two or more of those modes are a configurable start mode, the worst case mode for CO2 emissions and fuel consumption shall be selected from these configurable start modes."